-Possible options for feeding your team are:
+Possible options for arranging meals for your team:

-• Buying your own food and doing your own cooking (if facilities allow).

-• Buying your own food, but allowing a group of nationals to cook it for you.

-• Visiting local restaurants as a team.

-• Splitting the team up and visiting different homeowners as guests.
-You will get to experience the local hospitality, and you may need to consider taking a gift for each homeowner.

-• A mixture of the above.
+- Buying your own food and doing your own cooking (if facilities allow). - Buying your own food, but allowing a group of nationals to cook it for you. - Visiting local restaurants as a team. - Splitting the team up and visiting different homeowners as guests.
+You will get to experience the local hospitality, and you may need to consider taking a gift for each homeowner. - A mixture of the above.